tripsankur/TicTacToe/Details.md

 * Input format is defined and followed.
 (Exception is thrown in case the input format is not correct.)
 * Excpetion InvaliActionException is thrown by the application, if the Action is different than 'L','R','M'.

+## How it works

+* RoverController : This is the main class, which starts the application.
+Input file is passed as argument to this class,
+* Position : This class creates the position object, stores the x, y coordinate and provides methods to increase/decrease the coordinates.
+* MarseRover: This class is contains all methods to perform operations on the rover.
+It maintains the position and facing of the rover and controle the movements and tracks the action being performed on the rover.

 ## How to use the Application

 This application takes 1 argument as below.